BitcoinDesign/Guide/guide/designing-products/personal-finance.md

    layout = "float-left"
 %}

 Higher value payments such as rent, utilities, car payments, and groceries are seldom paid for in cash.
-Instead, they are tied to service providers with ingrained payment mechanisms such as checks, debits, ACH, and wire transfers.
+Instead, they are tied to service providers with payment mechanisms such as checks or bank transfers.

 </div>